About the Directory

 Contact Information: 5801 W. 115th, Box 113, Overland Park, KS 66211 • 913-327-4622 • firstname.lastname@example.org

 The Society for Friendship with China

-The primary mission of the Society for Friendship with China is to promote better understanding between the American and Chinese people in Kansas City neighborhoods, in the region, and abroad.
-This goal is achieved through events such as the annual Dragon Boat Festival that informs the greater Kansas City community about the culture and heritage of China.
+The primary mission of the Society for Friendship with China is to promote better understanding between American and Chinese people in Kansas City neighborhoods, in the region, and abroad.
 The Society is a partner of the Kansas City-Xi'an Sister City Committee and as such works to develop projects and exchanges with the city of Xi'an.
-In addition, the organization co-sponsors Kansas City's annual Dragon Boat Festival, sponsors cultural programs, and is currently working on the development of a Chinese garden in Kansas City.
+The organization co-sponsors Kansas City's annual Dragon Boat Festival, sponsors cultural programs, and is currently working on the development of a Chinese garden in Kansas City.